-June 25, 2018 Two chemical manufacturers and National Resources Defense Council file a petition for writ of certiorari in the U.S. Supreme Court seeking review of the D.C.
-Circuit decision in Mexichem Flour v.
-EPA, which struck down key components of the EPA final rule prohibiting or restricting use of certain HFCs.
-The brief filed by the Department of Justice revealed that EPA changed its stance and now believes that it lacks the authority to require a phase-out of HFCs.
+June 25, 2018 Two chemical manufacturers and Natural Resources Defense Council file a petition for writ of certiorari in the U.S. Supreme Court seeking review of the D.C.
+Circuit decision in Mexichem I. The brief filed by the Department of Justice reveals that EPA has changed its stance and now believes that it lacks the authority to require a phase-out of HFCs.

 Sep.
-18, 2018 The Environmental Protection Agency (EPA) issues a proposed rule, Protection of Stratospheric Ozone: Revisions to the Refrigerant Management Program’s Extension to Substitutes.
+18, 2018 EPA issues a proposed rule, Protection of Stratospheric Ozone: Revisions to the Refrigerant Management Program’s Extension to Substitutes.
 The agency is proposing to rescind a 2016 modification of provisions that regulate repair, maintenance, and disposal of appliances containing ozone-depleting substances.
-The 2016 modification extended the regulations to cover appliances using substitute refrigerants such as hydrofluorocarbons (HFCs).
-The EPA is now taking the position that it does not have the authority to extend these provisions to substitute refrigerants.
+The 2016 modification extended the regulations to cover appliances using substitute refrigerants, such as HFCs.
+EPA is now taking the position that it does not have the legal authority to extend these provisions to substitute refrigerants.
+This proposal will not affect the requirements for ozone-depleting refrigerants.
 The proposed rule also requests public comment on rescinding other provisions that were extended to substitute refrigerants.
-This proposal would not affect the requirements for ozone-depleting refrigerants.
-Comments on the proposal are due on Nov.
-15, 2018 submitted directly to regulations.gov.